aws-samples/aws-athena-udfs-textanalytics/athena-udfs-textanalytics/README.md

    USING FUNCTION detect_dominant_language(col1 VARCHAR) RETURNS VARCHAR TYPE LAMBDA_INVOKE WITH (lambda_name = 'textanalytics-udf')
    SELECT *, detect_dominant_language(review_headline) AS language
    FROM amazon_reviews_parquet
+   WHERE year = 1996
    )
-WHERE language in ('ar', 'hi', 'ko', 'zh-TW', 'ja', 'zh', 'de', 'pt', 'en', 'it', 'fr', 'es') AND year = 1996
+WHERE language in ('ar', 'hi', 'ko', 'zh-TW', 'ja', 'zh', 'de', 'pt', 'en', 'it', 'fr', 'es')
 ```

 *Notes:
 (1) Inner query detects the language in which the review was written.
 (2) Outer query detects the sentiment of the review using the detected language.
-(3) The languages are constrained to the set of languages supported by Comprehend's detectSentiment API.
-(4) Year is constrained to 1996 just to limit the scope to 5000 records, so query will run quickly (~1m)
+(3) Year is constrained to 1996 just to limit the scope to around 5000 records, so query will run quickly (~1m)
+(4) The languages are constrained to the set of languages supported by Comprehend's detectSentiment API.

 3. Explore results